Former Indianapolis Colts wide receiver Sean Dawkins dies at 52, according to Jim Irsay

 For his career, Dawkins caught 445 passes and 25 touchdowns in the regular season.
 Dawkins played in five career playoff games, including three in 1995 for the Colts.

-This article originally appeared on Indianapolis Star: Colts: Ex-wide receiver Sean Dawkins dies at 52, owner Jim Irsay says
+This article originally appeared on Indianapolis Star: Ex-Colts wide receiver Sean Dawkins dies at 52, owner Jim Irsay says